weeeBox/mobile-system-design/README.md

 ### Caching
 _TBD_
 ### Quality Of Service
-To make your system more energy efficient you can introduce the Quality Of Service classes for your network operations.
+To make your system more energy-efficient you can introduce the Quality Of Service classes for your network operations.
 The implementation is quite tricky but you can discuss it on a higher level:
 - Limit the number of concurrent network operations (4-10).
 The number itself may depend on the device state (battery/wall charger, WiFi/cellular, doze/standby, etc).
 - Assign a Quality Of Service class to each of your network requests:
   - **User-critical** - should be dispatched as fast as possible: fetching the next page of data for the Tweet Feed; requesting Tweet Details.
-  - **UI-critical**: - should be dispatched after User-critical requests: fetching low-res thumb images for tweets on the Feed while scrolling.
-Cancelled if the user scrolls past the target tweet.
+  - **UI-critical** - should be dispatched after User-critical requests: fetching low-res thumb images for tweets on the Feed while scrolling.
+Canceled if the user scrolls past the target tweet.
 May be delayed in case of fast scrolling.
   - **UI-non-critical**: should be dispatched after UI-critical requests: fetching high-res images for tweets on the Feed.
-Cancelled if the user scrolls past the target tweet.
+Canceled if the user scrolls past the target tweet.
 May be delayed in case of fast scrolling.
   - **Background**: should be dispatched after all the above is finished: posting "likes", analytics.
 - Introduce a priority queue for scheduling network requests: dispatch requests in the order of their priority.
 Suspend low-priority requests if the max number of concurrent operations is reached and a high-priority request is scheduled.
 ### Resumable Uploads